Moving from information-spreading to true community: The next phase of employee engagement

 It’s great to see that your engagement numbers are going up, but remember when we said engagement is not the same as happiness?
 That’s why it’s important to measure sentiment.
 A good result means an increase in engagement that is largely positive.
 It’s especially important to be able to segment this so you can see if the most-engaged are also the most-positively engaged.

 If you’re feeling brave and are a little more established with your strategy, you might want to go one step further and work to tie engagement to company profit.
 It’s possible; the Predictive Index’s Employee Engagement report 2019 found that when employees are engaged, companies win financially.

 To better understand the impact of engagement on company growth, look at things like productivity levels, collaboration rates, and – yes – how much inter-departmental communication is going on.
-If you can prove that your Internal Communications strategy is breaking down internal silos, and teams are collaborating to develop better products and services, then you could follow the trail and gauge how the output of those incredibly engaged employees is improving the bottom line.
+If you can prove that your Internal Communications strategy is breaking down internal silos, teamwork improves and teams are collaborating to develop better products and services, then you could follow the trail and gauge how the output of those incredibly engaged employees is improving the bottom line.

 In essence, tracing it backwards, profit follows growth, which arises from great customer service, which depends on your employees’ enthusiasm and engagement.
 As Michael Brenner explains the impact of the service-profit chain for the Marketing Insider Group:

 Employee satisfaction is often the weakest link in the service profit chain.
 The theory goes that by improving employee satisfaction – that is, by building an engagement program that is well-measured and well-received – then you can follow up the chain and see the impact on profit.
 Measuring in this way, though, will require your own engagement program to get the right metrics from the right people.